If you’d like to try a listen, here you go!

 “You’re living life,” he says, lifting his wine glass up for a toast, extra emphasis on the word ‘living.’

 What?
 Living life… really?
 That’s what this looks like from the outside?
-Following his lead, I pick up my glass to clink and down most of my wine in one gulp, mentally taking stock of said life.
+Following his lead, I pick up my glass, clink and down my wine in one gulp, mentally taking stock of said life.

-His eager open face fills with… what… what the hell is that?
+His eager open face is filling with… what… what the hell is that?
 Envy or something crazier like he’s planning to go for it too based on my stellar example of living life????
 OMG!!!
-Can’t burst his bubble now nor blow my cool cover with the truth.
+Can’t burst his bubble nor blow my cool cover with the truth.
 T’would do neither of us any good.